FACT CHECK: Have pet owners found wire pieces and other foreign objects in Pedigree brand dog food?

 We understand your concern, as product quality and safety for pets is our first priority.
 We have conducted testing on the affected kibble and determined these are naturally-occurring fibers from meat and bone meal, like pig hair, and are completely safe for your dog to consume.

-We’ve contacted Pedigree about the wire and plastic debris rumors, and received the following statement in response to our query:
+We've contacted Pedigree about the wire and plastic debris rumors, <!--but have not yet received a response about those reports. and received the following statement in response to our query:

 We’ve heard from some consumers that they’ve seen some pieces of kibble with what they think is a wire sticking out, but we’ve confirmed it’s actually natural fibers.
 Because PEDIGREE is manufactured using meat and bone meal, it’s possible for natural fibers, like pig hair, to appear in the finished kibble.
 There is absolutely no quality or safety concern with the natural fibers.
 They are completely safe for dogs to consume.
 We take every product complaint very seriously, and encourage consumers with questions to contact us at 1-800-525-5273.